hmohebbi/hmohebbi.github.io/index.md

 I'm a __Ph.D.__ candidate at the [Department of Cognitive Science and Artificial Intelligence](https://www.tilburguniversity.edu/about/schools/tshd/departments/dca) at [Tilburg University](https://www.tilburguniversity.edu/).
 I'm part of the NWO-funded project [InDeep: Interpreting Deep Learning Models for Text and Sound](https://interpretingdl.github.io/), and happy to be supervised by [Afra Alishahi](http://afra.alishahi.name/), [Grzegorz Chrupała](https://grzegorz.chrupala.me/) and [Willem Zuidema](https://staff.fnwi.uva.nl/w.zuidema/).

-My research is focused on __analyzing and interpreting neural language and speech models__.
+My research is focused on __analyzing and interpreting deep neural language and speech models__.

 Previously, I completed my Master’s degree in Artificial Intelligence at [Iran University of Science and Technology](http://www.iust.ac.ir/en), where my research revolved around interpretability and accelerating inference of pre-trained language models under the supervision of [Mohammad Taher Pilehvar](https://pilehvar.github.io/).